slds-lmu/latex-math/README.md

 - Clone this repository into the main directory of your repo.
 - Add `latex-math` to the gitignore file.
-- Add \input{../latex-math/\*}, for every file /\* you need to the preamble of your (TeX/Rmd) file but not into any common preamble file
+- Add `\input{../latex-math/<name>}`, for every file `<name>.tex` you need to the preamble of your (TeX/Rmd) file but not into any common preamble file

-This means you have to keep this repository in sync with each client repository by also doing git pull in the latex-math subdirectory when pulling changes for the client repo.
+This means you have to keep this repository in sync with each client repository by also doing git pull in the latex-math sub-directory when pulling changes for the client repo.
 The reason we do it this way is that work on latex-math is not duplicated.

 Note that some of the macros defined here may use additional Latex packages -- a good set to start with is